 Back to Blog

-Ontario Solar Programs & Incentives 2025: Complete Guide
+Ontario Solar Programs & Incentives 2026: Complete Guide

-Ontario homeowners have access to multiple solar incentive programs in 2025, making solar energy more affordable than ever.
-With some of Canada's highest electricity rates, excellent solar potential across Southern Ontario, and strong federal support through the Clean Technology Investment Tax Credit, solar panels deliver exceptional value.
+Ontario homeowners have access to multiple solar incentive programs in 2026, making solar energy more affordable than ever.
+With some of Canada's highest electricity rates, excellent solar potential across Southern Ontario, and strong provincial support through the Home Renovation Savings Program, solar panels deliver exceptional value.
 This comprehensive guide covers all available Ontario solar programs, net metering benefits, municipal incentives, and step-by-step application processes to help you maximize savings on your solar installation.

-Federal Solar Incentives for Ontario (2025)
+Solar Incentives for Ontario Homeowners (2026)

 Key Details: